sangoonthego/car-damage-assessment/README.md

 - Student ID: 102230087

 ## Project Overview
-This project provides an end-to-end solution for Sun* Insurance Company for car damage assessment using deep learning.
+This project provides an end-to-end solution for car damage assessment using deep learning.
 It includes:
 - Damage classification (ResNet18)
 - Object detection and segmentation (YOLOv8)
 - Severity estimation